What gear do you need for rappelling?

 I’ve already put together a decent guide that tells you everything you need to know about rap rings.
 You’ll also find some good suggestions on what kind of rappel ring you should buy and how long to use it before you should consider replacing it.

 Rappelling is often practiced as a last resort, or because the climber has no other alternative to reach the ground safely after ascending.
 That doesn’t mean that it has to be a scary or uncomfortable experience.
+If you’re looking for rappelling gear for beginners, or if you’re just wondering where you can get a rappelling gear starter kit, you can definitely rely on the examples I presented above.

 Picking the right set of gear can go a long way towards ensuring the success of your rappelling endeavor.
 If you have any further questions or you would like to share your own thoughts about this subject, feel free to get in touch!